Vison-eden/Hongtao-eden/index.md

 ## About Me

-Third-year Ph.D. candidate with a passion for exploring innovative research.
-Adept at discussing and implementing research ideas, demonstrating focus and collaborative problem-solving within lab teams.
-Aspires to contribute to and advance the understanding of the brain's visual cognition and neural network’s biological explainability.
-Also, interested in AI applications especially in the medical field and biological vision.
+I'm a third-year Ph.D. candidate in the intelligent informatics laboratory, at Kochi University of Technology.
+I have finished my master's degree at Kochi University of Technology while gaining the special student project scholarship for doctral study.
+I aspire to contribute to and advance the understanding of the brain's visual cognition and neural network’s biological explainability.
+I am also interested in AI applications, especially in the medical and biological vision fields.

 ## Research Interests

 - **Computer Vision:** Image Recognition, Super-Resolution, Deep Neural Networks
 - **Experimental Psychology:** Optical Illusion, Visual Illusion
 - **NeuroScience:** MRI, fMRI, Retinotopy, Ventral Pathway
-- **AI healthcare:** Medical Multimodal Model, Brain diagnosis, Healthcare
+- **AI healthcare:** Medical Multimodal Model, Brain Disease Diagnosis, Healthcare

 ## News

-- **[Feb.
-2020]** Our paper about incremental learning is accepted to CVPR 2020.
+- **[Mar.
+2024]** Paper was accpeted by Applied Science.
 - **[Feb.
-2020]** We will host the ACM Multimedia Asia 2020 conference in Singapore!
+2024]** Paper was accpeted by PLOS ONE.
-- **[Sept.
-2019]** Our paper about few-shot learning is accepted to NeurIPS 2019.
+- **[Oct.
+2023]** We attended the IEEE SMC2023 conference on Hawaii.
-- **[Mar.
-2019]** Our paper about few-shot learning is accepted to CVPR 2019.
+- **[Jun.
+2022]** Best paper award by ISCIIA2022 in Beijing.

 {% include_relative _includes/publications.md %}